 - Q: How should names be listed at the memorials?

 - A: Standard practice for national memorials is to have the arrangement and placement of names approved by a committee made up exclusively of surviving family members.
 The LMDC has not done this.
-A good solution is to list those that died in each tower at the respective footprint memorial, and to have additional separate memorials at the southwest site corner for the other victims, including rescue workers and responders, with memorial designs approved by the respective family members.
-However, there probably is no good solution with the present memorial plans, and listing of the names won't be important if the memorials are a fiasco.
+A good solution is to list those that died in each tower at the respective footprint memorial, and to have additional separate memorials at the southwest site corner for other victims, including rescue workers and responders, with memorial designs approved by the respective family members.

 - Q: Why did the Pataki administration insist the old street grid prior to the WTC be restored?
 Isn't this detrimental to security?

 - A: To provide real security for the Freedom Tower, surface vehicular traffic should be eliminated from the WTC site.
+The new streets are excellent truck-bomb routes through the site.
 That is why streets around the New York Stock Exchange and downtown police headquarters have been closed.
 It is interesting that the police do not allow traffic near their building, a relatively low priority terrorist target, but WTC planners require traffic be allowed through the WTC site although it is designated a high priority target.
-The new streets are excellent truck-bomb routes through the site.
-Why is the Freedom Tower a windowless concrete bunker, and not the other buildings on the site?
-Confusion and fear reigns.
-Another major issue is the old street grid was not suitable for big buildings, which is why it was removed in the first place.
+Why is the Freedom Tower a windowless concrete bunker, and not other buildings on the site?
+Confusion reigns.
+Another major issue is the old street grid is not suitable for big buildings, which is why it was removed in the first place.
 But without the old street grid the amateurish and discordant LMDC site plan can not be justified.

 - Q: How were such bad plans selected?

-- A: The planning process was dominated by political agendas, time pressure, opportunists, ego, greed, fear, and.... incompetence.
+- A: Legitimate architects would not submit plans with the old street grid restriction.
+The remaining planning process was dominated by political agendas, incompetence, unrealistic time pressure, opportunists, ego, fear, and greed.
 Instead of substance there was self-praise and showmanship.
 Much better plan options could have been produced by an independent committee of building professionals unpressured by time.
 Instead the LMDC was staffed mostly with Pataki loyalists, suprisingly with two unrelated and distracting responsibilities: to distribute over $2 billion of federal funds to downtown groups AND to select plans for the site.
 These responsibilities should have been given to two separate groups.
 Pataki's appointees - lawyers, wall streeters, museum directors, yes men - were not qualified to select the master plan, but their financial power gave them an influential consituency that supported all their decisions.
 Suprisingly the northwest corner of the site is the worst location for a tall building, however due to bathtub requirements this corner is the FIRST location (other than the original footprints) where a building can be started.

 - Q: Is the Freedom Tower a good deal?